LiuTangLei/tailscale-awg-installer/README.md

 ---

-**⚠️ Disclaimer**: This software is for educational and legitimate privacy purposes only.
-Users are responsible for compliance with applicable laws and regulations.
+**⚠️ Disclaimer**: For educational and legitimate privacy purposes only.
+Users are responsible for compliance with applicable laws.